input-output-hk/plinth-static-analyzer-research/audits/Plinth.md

 - **2.3.1.3.
 Funds can be locked with irrevocable staking rights using unsound bonds:** Margin added to fake bonds (from 2.3.1.2) becomes permanently locked with no redemption possible.
 Consequence of 2.3.1.1 and 2.3.1.2 (if address validation is fixed in 2.3.1.1, this issue is prevented)
 - **2.3.1.5.
 Pool target can be compromised using another uniqNFT:** Attacker can substitute bonds by including different bond's uniqNFT in margin, causing pool to match wrong bond.
 Consequence of uniqNFT redirection from 2.3.1.1 and 2.3.2.1 (if address validation is fixed, this issue is prevented)
 - **2.3.1.6.
 Pools can be emptied by matching a small bond:** Validator doesn't verify bond tokens equal pool tokens during matching, allowing attacker to match pool to bond with fewer tokens and steal remaining value.
 Requires understanding protocol invariant that bond and pool token quantities should be equal
-- **2.3.1.7.
-Pools can be emptied by matching a bond with the cancel redeemer:** Validator assumes specific redeemer (WriteBond) when consuming BondWriter UTxO but doesn't verify it, allowing use of CancelBond with different validation logic.
-Requires semantic understanding of which redeemer should be used, and redeemer checks may be implicit in pattern matching at higher code levels
 - **2.3.1.9.
 Bond tokens can be stolen after datum tampering:** Attacker uses datum tampering from 2.3.1.8 to perform complex multi-step attack stealing bond tokens.
 Consequence of 2.3.1.8 (if datum validation is added, this issue is prevented)
 - **2.3.1.10.
 Bond tokens can be redeemed with different pool tokens:** Attacker combines stolen pool tokens (2.3.1.4) with datum tampering (2.3.1.8) to redeem bond tokens using wrong pool tokens.
 Consequence of 2.3.1.4 and 2.3.1.8 (if both issues are fixed, this attack is prevented)
 - **2.3.2.1. uniqNFT can be redirected when cancelling a bond:** BondWriter validator doesn't verify uniqNFT is burned during bond cancellation, allowing redirection to arbitrary address.
 Requires semantic understanding of protocol lifecycle and which tokens should be burned in which operations